Research Teams

 • Ye-Ah Kim

-Our team’s research focuses on space medicine related to the physiological and psychological adaptation of civilian spaceflight participants, and explores an interdisciplinary research model through the convergence of space medicine and tourism studies.
+Team 1’s research focuses on space biomedicine related to the physiological and psychological adaptation of commecial spaceflight participants, and explores an interdisciplinary research model through the convergence of space medicine and tourism studies.

 2. Division 2